 Salkantay to Machu Picchu Trek 5 Days / 4 Nights

-The famous Salkantay trek, named among the 25 Best Treks in the World by National Geographic Adventure Travel Magazine, is a trek open to everyone.
+The famous Salkantay trek, named among the 20 Best Treks in the World by National Geographic Adventure Travel Magazine, is a trek open to everyone.
 Salkantay’s proximity to Machu Picchu makes this trek an attractive alternative to the Inca Trail.
 Come walk in the shadow of “The Savage Mountain” on the adventure of a lifetime!

 New Regulations

-With this new entry system, visitors board the bus to Machu Picchu one hour or 30 minutes before the visitation time printed on their ticket.
-This way, they do not have to endure unnecessary queues in Machu Picchu Pueblo, nor do they contribute to crowding at the entrances to the Inca city.
+With this new entry system, visitors must board the bus to Machu Picchu 40 minutes to 1 hour before the visit time printed on their ticket.
+This measure helps prevent unnecessary lines in Machu Picchu Pueblo and avoids crowding at the entrance gates to the Inca city.

 For more detailed information about the different circuits and specific entrance schedules, we invite you to read this link on Schedules and New Circuits for Visiting Machu Picchu or to contact us directly.
 We can provide you with all the necessary information and address any questions you may have.